 The result was dramatic.
 The next day I woke up with God in the world and in my life.
 My whole life was reoriented around the Christian faith.
 I had no contacts with any Christians at that time and I knew there was a Christian bookshop in nearby Bromley so I went down there and introduced myself to a worker there called Brian Cross and told him my story.
 He told me about a Bible study group run by a young married couple who worked full-time with homeless people who had problems of addiction.
 Later in the week, he took me along where I found a group of young, radical Christians.
 They were studying Dietrich Bonhoeffer's book, The Cost of Discipleship (now retitled Discipleship) which had a huge effect on me, dealing with the topics of "cheap" discipleship as opposed to the costly,life-changing variety.

 Before long I was involved with going on Friday nights to the South Bank area of London to help with homeless people and also to a related residential centre at Wateringbury in Kent where we all helped in various ways.
 One day at Wateringbury I was assigned to help paint the stonework on a balcony overlooking the beautiful Kent countryside and I remember that all day I was filled with a sense of complete elation, almost a physical sensation which I can only describe as the presence of God.
-This one-to-one experience was far different to anything I had encountered during my search through other faiths and the sense of close relationship with God has lasted all my life and inspires me to this day.
+This one-to-one experience was far different to anything I had encountered during my search through other faiths and the sense of close relationship with God drew me into seeking adult baptism as a Christian and has lasted all my life.
+It inspires me more and more each day.